 If all of this sounds overwhelming then please don’t panic.
 Here’s the good news.
 All that it takes to make a really good backup system is a pair of inexpensive external hard drives and some simple software.
 To make a robust backup, all that we need to do is configure a backup utility program to copy everything from your primary photo storage drive over to one of your inexpensive external hard drives on a regular basis.

-We can configure software like Apple’s TimeMachine (Mac), Carbon Copy Cloner (Mac), or GoodSync Personal v.10 (PC) to automatically copy everything from your primary disk to one of your backup drives while you are sleeping.
+We can configure software like Apple’s TimeMachine (Mac) or Carbon Copy Cloner (Mac) to automatically copy everything from your primary disk to one of your backup drives while you are sleeping.
 As long as you rotate between the two backup disks on a regular basis then you have a robust, redundant backup system!

 Part I: On-site Backup

-Most people do not need to invest in fancy RAID drives, dedicated Apple TimeCapsules, or sophisticated data duplication machines to build a really good backup system.
+Most people do not need to invest in fancy RAID drives or sophisticated data duplication machines to build a really good backup system.
 There is no reason to spend extra money on fast drive connections or anything fancy when shopping for external hard drives that are going to be used solely as a backup system for your images.
 A pair of ordinary “plain Jane” USB external drives are perfectly sufficient for most people’s backup needs.

 I find that it really helps to give all of my external hard drives meaningful names.
 I like to assign clear names to each drive before I begin configuring my backup software.
 Simple drive names like “Backup Disk 1,” “Backup Disk 2,” and “Main Photo Drive” are all that’s required here.
 I also find that labeling the outside of my hard drives with a permanent marker, or a sticky label, also helps to prevent confusion as the drives get rotated in and out of my office on a regular basis.